brightspot/react-examples/ssg-with-webhooks/README.md

 postWebhook()
 ```

 The body of the request must be structured like the code snippet below.
-The `url` is the full destination URL for the webhook and the `topic._type` is the full class name of the webhook topic defined in step 1.
+The `url` is the full recipient URL for the webhook and the `topic._type` is the full class name of the webhook topic defined in step 1.

 ```js
 const body = {